MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-add-ons.md

 - **Microsoft Intune Suite**: Unifies a series of mission-critical advanced endpoint management and security capabilities.
 The capabilities of the suite are integrated with Microsoft 365 and Microsoft Security across endpoint platforms for both cloud and on-premises co-managed devices.
 The Intune Suite includes Remote Help (standalone) and all capabilities that come with Intune Plan 2.

-- **Enterprise App Management**: Microsoft Intune [Enterprise App Management](#enterprise-app-management) enables you to easily discover prepackaged apps contained in the Enterprise App Catalog.
+- **Enterprise App Management**: Microsoft Intune [Enterprise App Management](#enterprise-app-management) enables you to easily discover prepared apps contained in the Enterprise App Catalog.

 The following table provides a list of add-on capabilities and associated Intune Plans.
 For information about Microsoft Intune Plans and pricing, see [Intune Plans and pricing](https://aka.ms/IntuneSuitePricing).